Track James's sponsored bills, co-sponsored legislation, and voting record

 KY

-This bill directs the Secretary of the Interior to remove existing federal deed restrictions on a specific 3.62-acre parcel of land in Paducah, Kentucky.
-The removal is conditional, requiring the land to be transferred only to the Oscar Cross Boys Girls Club of Paducah.
-Furthermore, any use of the property must remain compatible with public use or recreation.
+This bill authorizes the Secretary of the Interior to remove existing deed restrictions on a 3.62-acre parcel of land located at the Paducah Memorial Army Reserve Center in Paducah, Kentucky.
+The removal is conditional, requiring that the land, once transferred by the City of Paducah, must first be offered to the Oscar Cross Boys & Girls Club.
+Furthermore, any future use of the property must remain compatible with public use or recreation.

 James Comer